Look, I despise me some debt. I hate it. In fact, I’d argue it’s the biggest obstacle to living life on your own terms.

 If you need to transfer balances from a Chase card, we recommend using the Citi Diamond Preferred® Card instead.
-The introductory 0% interest period last a whopping 18 months, but there is a 5% balance transfer fee (minimum of $5) to pay when you transfer your balance.
+The introductory 0% interest period for balance transfers lasts a whopping 21 months, but there is a 5% balance transfer fee (minimum of $5) to pay when you transfer your balance.
 Still, it is a good alternative to the Chase Slate.
 Find more of our favorite cards using the banner below.

 Use a Personal Loan

 For larger balances, or for consolidating more than one type of debt, a personal loan is definitely an option.
 You can generally get personal loans from any bank, and they can definitely be handy if you’re trying to get ahead.
 By getting a better rate, you can easily save thousands of dollars over the course of your loan.
 And, when the amount of interest you pay each month is smaller, it makes it that much easier to get ahead faster.